mysterymath/lcc6502/README.md

   * ASCII '~' is mapped to $B2.
   * ASCII '{' is mapped to $EB.
   * ASCII '}' is mapped to $F3.
-  * ASCII tab is mapped (arbitrarily) to "Insert".
+  * ASCII tab is mapped (somewhat arbitrarily) to "Cursor Right".
-  * ASCII vertical tab is mapped (arbitrarily) to "Cursor Down".
+  * ASCII vertical tab is mapped (somewhat arbitrarily) to "Cursor Down".
   * ASCII form feed is mapped to "Clear Screen".
-  * ASCII carriage return is mapped (arbitrarily) to "Cursor Left".
+  * ASCII carriage return is mapped (somewhat arbitrarily) to "Cursor Left".
-  * ASCII alert is mapped (arbitrarily) to "Cursor Up".
+  * ASCII alert is mapped (arbitrarily) to $01 (unused by PETSCII).
   * An alternative mapping is provided for the internal ROM character mapping.
 * TODO: Define the extension mechanism for custom character mappings and non-null-terminated string literals.